Primeval: New World: Development

 Rumours of a Primeval spin-off date originated in June 2009 when, in an interview with Digital Spy, co-creator Tim Haines said "We're working on [a spin-off] with people in Canada".
 On 15 September 2011, Bell Media announced that Primeval: New World had been commissioned for Space as a co-production between Omni Film Productions and Impossible Pictures, stating "The series... will build on the UK Primeval mythology, taking place in the same universe that we've come to know and love.
 The story will centre on a new Canadian team of animal experts taking on whatever past or future creatures come through the anomalies that are now appearing around the world."
 Omni, Space, and Impossible Pictures collaborated for two-and-a-half years before announcing the series.

 Primeval: New World was created by Judith and Garfield Reeves-Stevens.
 Haines is signed on as an executive producer, as are Sanctuary contributors Martin Wood and Gillian Horvath.
 13 episodes were commissioned for the first series.
 Katie Newman of Impossible Pictures stated the tone will be "older, darker and scarier" than the original.
 Haines envisaged some crossover with Primeval but stated that the storyline would be mostly self-contained, describing it as a spin-off in the vein of CSI: Crime Scene Investigation.
 Corrie Coe, the senior vice-president of independent production at Bell, called it "a parallel yet independent series".
 In their press release, Bell Media said the "story and character development will move between the two series, uniting different plotlines."

 Casting

 Niall Matter and Sara Canning were announced as the leads for the show in March 2012.
-Speaking about his casting, Matter noted that producers were also considering Michael Shanks for the role, and would have been looking for an older cast if Shanks had been cast.
 In July 2012 it was confirmed that Matter's Eureka alum Colin Ferguson and Lexa Doig would appear as guest stars in the series, with Louis Ferreira and Dan Payne also to appear in the series.
-It was also confirmed that Andrew-Lee Potts would reprise his role as Connor Temple form the original Primeval series.
+It was also confirmed that Andrew-Lee Potts would reprise his role as Connor Temple from the original Primeval series.